zass30/SuperTurboAltColors/README.md

  ![character select](images/characterselect.png)

-Do not use a save state to load, as that will show the old colors.
+Do not use a save state to load, as that will show the classic capcom colors.

 ### New Legacy